-Mistakes happen — and it happens more than it probably should when people are choosing health insurance.
-Between having multiple options, confusing plan descriptions, debating voluntary benefits and tight open enrollment deadlines, it's pretty easy to see how things might get confused.
+Mistakes happen — and they tend to happen more than they should when people choose health insurance.
+Between multiple options, confusing plan descriptions, voluntary benefits to consider, and tight open enrollment deadlines, it's easy to see how things can get mixed up.

-You could have misread a question, been forced to rush through the process, or even miscalculated how much money would be coming out of your paycheck every week.
-Whatever the case, if you made a mistake during open enrollment, you're probably wondering if there's a way to make changes to your elections later on in the year.
+Maybe you misread a question, rushed through the process, or miscalculated how much would come out of your paycheck each week.
+Whatever the reason, if you made a mistake during open enrollment, you're probably wondering if you can change your elections later in the year.

 Your employer is not legally obligated to allow you to make changes to your elections after the open enrollment period has ended.
 In fact, there's a good chance that the terms of your employer's benefit plan don't allow any exceptions or changes for employees who make mistakes or miss the open enrollment period altogether.